Target English: more Halloween fun for when you've done the Happy Halloween song

 For Halloween Parties it's always great to take something home, so here

-words are for the "cute" version of the song, the ones with 12
+for the "cute" version of the song, the ones with 12 words are

-words are for the "scary" version.
+for the "scary" version.

 There are also my other Hallowe'en Ideas, the Happy Halloween song and the...